-An age-old practice that has taken on a new level of popularity, meditation is a useful tool for many areas of life, but can be especially helpful when it comes to preparing for sleep and enjoying better nights of rest.
+An age-old practice that has taken on a new level of popularity, meditation is a useful tool for many areas of life, but can be especially helpful when it comes to preparing for sleep and enjoying better nights of rest (paired with your favorite SIJO bedding, of course).

 When it comes to meditating, there are various purposes.
 Meditation for sleep is one specific use, and this practice is meant to guide you into better sleep through reducing worries and stresses.